You are here

 - When reviewing applications for Amaaqtaarniq, the Committee will take into account the considerations set out under Roles and Responsibilities on Page 4 of these Guidelines.

-- The Deputy Head of EIA will endeavor to advise the applicant in writing whether the application has been approved or denied within thirty (30) days after the application deadline.
+- The Deputy Head of HR will endeavor to advise the applicant in writing whether the application has been approved or denied within thirty (30) days after the application deadline.

 Stage Three: Beginning the Program